 Later this month, I will give a talk on the Green Book at the Paul Robeson House and Museum in Philadelphia.
-I first wrote about “The Negro Motorist Travel Guide” in 2015.
+I first wrote about “The Negro Motorist Green Book” in 2015.
 That year, the Schomburg Center for Research in Black Culture digitized Victor Hugo’s travel guide which was published from 1936 to 1966.

 The now-iconic publication is experiencing a renaissance.
 Countless news articles, essays and blog posts have been written.
 A documentary, Driving While Black, will air on PBS next year.
 In June 2020, a Green Book exhibition developed by the Smithsonian Institution Traveling Exhibition Service will begin a three-year tour.
 The first stop is the most famous Green Book site, the Lorraine Motel in Memphis.

 Over the course of 30 years, dozens of Philadelphia businesses were listed in the Green Book.
-Most were located in South Philadelphia, then the heart of the African American community.
+The businesses were clustered in South Philadelphia, then the heart of the African American community.

 Almost 70 percent of Philadelphia’s buildings were constructed before 1945.
 So it’s not surprising there are 45 extant Green Book sites.
 A few are vacant; most have been repurposed.
 Five are in the same business including the Hotel Carlyle which was first listed in the Green Book in 1948 and is doing business under the same name.

-The Paul Robeson House talk is sold out.
-To arrange a presentation for your organization, university, school, etc., contact the #GreenBookPHL Project at firstname.lastname@example.org.
+To arrange a presentation for your organization, university, school, etc., contact #GreenBookPHL Project at firstname.lastname@example.org.